-Students who successfully complete the GCHQ Apprenticeship leave with a foundation degree in communications Systems, Security and Computing and a level 4 diploma in IT Professional Competence.
+Students who complete the GCHQ Apprenticeship leave with a foundation degree in Communications Systems, Security and Computing and a level 4 Diploma in IT Professional Competence.

 IMPORTANT NOTE – the way for an applicant to instantly fail the recruitment drive is to post on Facebook or Twitter that they’ve applied!